Last Modified Date: 21 Aug 2013

 Suppose you are looking at the sales categories for all regions.
 Have you noticed that if you sort the list of categories to show the highest sales at the top, the products are listed based on their total sales, across all regions?

 In the view above, you can see that the Central region sells more products in the Telephones and Communications category than in the Chairs & Chairmats category, even though across all regions, the Chairs & Chairmats category sales are better.
 This kind of sorting is good because you can see that although, as a whole, Chairs & Chairmats are selling better than products in the Telephones and Communications category, that is not the case in the Central region.

-Using the same example as above, you can now change it to a nested sort to see the products listed in order of sales within each region.
-The first thing we do is create a set that has a row for all Region/Product combinations.
-You can create a set by one of these methods:
+However, you may want to sort the products within each region instead.
+You can do that with nested sorting.
+Using the same example as above, you can now change it to a nested sort to see the categories listed in order of sales within each region.
+The first thing to do is create a combined field that has a row for all Region and Category field combinations.

+You'll see that now you have a nested sort where the categories are listed in order of sales within each region.
 The final view is shown below.
-You can see that Chairs & Chairmats are the third highest selling products in the Eastern region but in the West, Tables are the third best selling product.
+You can see that Chairs & Chairmats are the second highest selling category in the Central region but in the East, Telephones and Communications are the second best selling category.

 Note: For 7.0 and earlier, you may also want to change the formatting so that the row dividers are at the Region level instead of on every row.
 Select Format > Borders to open the Format window.

 Alternate Search Terms: sorting, sort, top n, nested, sort inside a group